oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 ==== Usage of Extension in Product Tree Branch Path
 <usage-of-extension-in-product-tree-branch-path>
-It MUST be tested that the element `x_extensions` does not exist in any path that starts with `$.product_tree.branches`.
+It SHALL be tested that the element `x_extensions` does not exist in any path that starts with `$.product_tree.branches`.

 The relevant path for this test is: